The Visionary’s Trap: Why Big Ideas Can Stall Your Growth

 Here’s how you can keep your visionary spark without sabotaging your growth:

 Keep a dedicated list for all these ideas.
 You can call it your idea parking lot, your someday list, or your later list.
 You can use a notebook, Trello board, Google Doc, whatever it is that you’ll consistently use.
 This gets ideas out of your head without derailing current priorities.
+Write it down then give it some space.

 2. Run Ideas Through a Filter